pippim/pippim.github.io/programs/mserve.md

 It will get lyrics from the internet and let you synchronize them in real time by simply clicking each line as it is sung.

+{% include image.html src="/assets/img/tim-ta/Tim-ta Under Construction.png"
+   alt="Under Construction.png"
+   style="float: none; width: 100%; margin: 2rem 0 1rem 0;"
+   caption="Under Construction.png"
+%}

+Development started in 2020 when a few months of work was devoted to the project.
+Each following year another month was devoted.
+A beta version is still years away.
+There are dreams of making a web browser version and a version for automobile head units.

 The `mserve.py` Music Player program can be accessed on the [Pippim mserve Repository 🔗](https://github.com/pippim/mserve/blob/main/src/mserve.py).